-You’ve just walked in the door with your new best friend and your tummy does that flip-flop thingy.
+You’ve just walked in the door with your new rescue dog and your tummy does that flip-flop thingy.
 You’ve been home for less than 15 minutes and he’s already peed on the carpet, played roughly with every toy you bought, and now he’s running zoomies around the backyard with a pair of underwear.
-You realize pretty quickly this ain’t no Teddy Ruxpin.
-This is an animal who in the days to come will likely make you laugh, sigh, want to shout at the top of your lungs (though we don’t recommend that), get out of bed early on Saturday morning, talk to your vet (who was a complete stranger before you walked into her office) about the color and consistency of poop, use that goofy baby voice so you can watch his head tilt from side to side, and make your foot do that little tappy thing your mom used to do to you.
-Your new dog comes with thoughts, opinions, feelings, habits and quirks that you didn’t necessarily think about amid the joyous ruckus at the shelter as you adopted the staff and volunteers’ favorite dog.
+The reality of bringing home a shelter dog hits you like a ton of bricks.
+This is a dog who in the days to come will likely make you laugh, sigh, want to shout at the top of your lungs (though we don’t recommend that), get out of bed early on Saturday morning, talk to your vet (who was a complete stranger before you walked into her office) about the color and consistency of poop, use that goofy baby voice so you can watch his head tilt from side to side, and make your foot do that little tappy thing your mom used to do to you.
+Your new dog comes with thoughts, opinions, feelings, habits, and quirks that you didn’t necessarily think about amid the joyous ruckus at the shelter as you adopted the staff and volunteers’ favorite dog.

 And now it hits you: “What have I gotten myself into?”
 And maybe also “Whose underwear is that?”

-This post was supposed to be about bringing home a long-stay shelter dog (read Part 1 in the series), but truly, our advice to someone adopting any dog would be the same.
+This post is about bringing home a shelter dog who has been at the shelter longer than 30 days (read Part 1 in the series), but truly, our advice to someone adopting any dog would be the same.
 It doesn’t matter if a dog has been at the shelter a week or a year, there’s going to be an adjustment period as you find a routine and structure that works for both of you.
-Your dog needs time to learn your habits, what’s allowed and not allowed, and develop the comfort and safety of knowing he’s in his forever home.
+Your new dog needs time to adjust to you and learn your habits, what’s allowed and not allowed in your house rules, and develop the comfort and safety of knowing he’s in his forever home.
 Maybe he’s doing a few things you wish he wouldn’t, or he’s a little more energetic than you were prepared for, or maybe there’s some medical problems, or maybe even something came up in your life you weren’t expecting.
+What equipment should you buy for your dog and how do you set the tone for your relationship?
+What sort of training does your dog need?
 It can be overwhelming; trust us, we totally understand (ahem, ahem, um, erg, cough).
 It’s also going to be more than worth any initial bumps in the road that will later become stories you tell with a smile.

 Time to Adjust